LezWatch/wordcamp-US-2017/markdown.md

 When Queer Isn't Real

 Note: But this caused another problem.
 And no, I'm not talking about those characters for whom queerness is 'just a phase' or 'a college experiment.'
 No. I mean Beverly Harris - Roseanne's mom on the same named TV show.
 Beverly was straight until a big queer reveal!
 Only we found out at the end she was straight all along and it was just a story written by Roseanne.
 The REAL queer was her sister Jackie!
-I was at a coffee shop when I remembered all that and I might have scared the barista.
+Oh and this year?
+2017?
+They retconned the retcon.
 How do you record THAT!?